mshayduk/datatidying/CodeBook.md

 ####'EXTRACT' block:####
   * Subsets the data-set by the set of features,  containing "-std()" or "-mean()" patterns in their name.
-  * Hierarchically sorts the resulting subset (68 columns) by activityLabel and by subjectID.
+  * Hierarchically sorts the resulting subset  by activityLabel and by subjectID.

   The 66 features selected by subsetting are: